vlnn/RF2/RF/README.txt

-﻿The RF solution is intended to implement basic business flows for a supplier of Radio Frequency components \
+﻿The RF solution is intended to implement basic business flows for a supplier of Radio Frequency components (mostly antennas).
-(mostly antennas).

-Antennas may be have different kinds of setups or installations (i.e. to be Fixed or Mobiles), be active or passive (have receiver and transmitter or only receiver) and support different frequency bands.
+Antennas may have different kinds of setups or installations (i.e. to be Fixed or Mobiles), be active or passive (i.e. to have receiver and transmitter or only receiver) and support different frequency bands.
 Some of frequency bands for transmittng ones are licensed, so some additional data may be stored.

 Partners and orders classes are developed, but no real business flow is attached yet.